Integrable $\lambda$-deformations of the Euclidean black string: Asymmetric -deformations

 where $J_+^a= - i\, \Tr(t^a \del_+ g g^{-1})$ and $J_-^a= - i\, \Tr(t^a g^{-1} \del_+ g )$.
 This action is accompanied with a non-constant dilaton profile coming from the elimination of gauge fields when performed in the path integral

 with $\Phi_0$ constant.
 In general this contribution is important if one attempts to embed these models to supergravity.
 In this work, it plays a r\^ole in discovering the part of the diffeomorphism needed to compute the $\beta$-functions as we will see explicitly below.
+Note that, as in the anisotropic PCM, the action \eqn{eq:LambdaActionEffective} is expected to be integrable only for special choices of the matrix $\L_{ab}$.

 The above action, as in the original $\lambda$-deformations, has the symmetry \cite{Itsios:2014lca,Sfetsos:2014jfa}